WolfgangFranke/Solar-Powered_Hue-Module/README.md

 5. Integrating all pieces: connect the Philips Hue module to the Roller Blind, use a LTC3588 as very efficient voltage converter to 3,3 Volts for the Hue Module, trigger the Roller Blind up/down using a Home Automation solution, connect the Solar Charger, use the Power Meter to measure and visualize the charge energy and battery status of the Roller Blind.

-## 1 - The Roller Blind
+## 1 - The battery powered Roller Blind
 https://github.com/WolfgangFranke/Solar-Powered_Hue-Module/tree/master/1_RollerBlind

 The Roller Blind I got from eBay is made by "Coulisse B.V.
-Vonderweg 48 7468 DC Enter The Netherlands".
+Vonderweg 48 7468 DC Enter The Netherlands".<br/>
+It has a motor insight, as well a Li-Ion battery with 7,4V and 750mAh, that means a charge voltage of 8,4V and a capacity of 5,5Wh available to drive the roller blind up/down, and used to power the Philips Hue remote control receiver.
+It also has a USB charger port, but that one is not useful to charge from solar power.

 <img src="1_RollerBlind/1_RollerBlind_Photo01.jpg" width="500">

 It's easy to disassemble and all necessary connection points are well documented on the circuit board.
-A 3 stranded wire is soldered to the pads and will connect Vdd=8,4V and GND and the Key1-trigger pin (active low) to the outside Hue Module, as shown here:
+The 3 stranded wire is soldered to the pads and will connect Vdd=8,4V and GND and the Key1-trigger pin (active low) to the outside Hue Module, as shown here:

 <img src="1_RollerBlind/1_RollerBlind_Photo06.jpg" width="500">